 Basic training in chemistry; KJM1000 – Introduction to chemistry (discontinued) or similar classes.

 Physical chemistry/chemical thermodynamics in addition to general knowledge in chemistry, physics and geosciences

 Intensive class over three weeks in spring semester.
 There is an introductory part separated from the core instruction period.
 There are regular class-room teaching and computer exercises, homework problems to be handed in and an individual modeling project report to be submitted.

-The individual project report counts 50% of total grade, final exam counts 50% of total grade.
+The individual project report counts 50% of the total grade, the final exam counts 50% of total grade.

 The final exam is oral or written depending on the number for students registered on the course.

-The homework problems and modeling report must be approved prior to the final exam.
+The homework problems and modelling report must be approved prior to the final exam.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.